paulkarpenko/us-code-ui/uscode/title-21-food-and-drugs/chapter-024-international-narcotics-trafficking.md

 **(g) Report**

 (1) Not later than 1 year after December 3, 1999, the Commissions 33 So in original.
-Probably should be “Commission”. shall submit to the committees of Congress referred to in paragraph (4) a report on the activities of the Commission under this section, including the findings, conclusions, and recommendations, if any, of the Commission as a result of the review under subsection (c)(1) of this section and the examination and evaluation under subsection (c)(2) of this section.
+Probably should be “Commission”. shall submit to the committees of Congress referred to in paragraph (4) a report on the activities of the Commission under this section, including the findings, conclusions, and recommendations, if any, of the Commission as a result of the review under subsection (c)(1) and the examination and evaluation under subsection (c)(2).

 (2) The report under paragraph (1) shall include any additional or dissenting views of a member of the Commission upon the request of the member.